 Our Ascension Day services include Sung Eucharist at 10:30, the singing of the Ascension Day Carol from the tower at 12, and Festal Evensong at 6:30 pm.

-This year we sing the Ascension Day Carol from the top of the Chapel tower for the first time since its two-year restoration.
+This year we sing the Ascension Day Carol from the top of the Chapel tower for the first time since 2013 after its restoration.

 The custom of the Ascension Day carol dates from 1902 and was begun by the then Director of Music, Cyril Rootham, following a conversation with Sir Joseph Larmor.
 Sir Joseph was insistent that a choir on the top of the tower would not be heard from the ground.
 Rootham was keen to prove him wrong and saw Ascension Day was the obvious time to do it.
 Without telling anyone apart from the members of the choir, they ascended the tower and as the clock finished striking noon, they started to sing an Ascension Day motet.
 To Rootham’s delight, he saw Sir Joseph open his window in the courtyard below to see where the music was coming from.
 The event proved very popular as people gathered below to listen and since then it has been repeated every year.